 Research is ongoing to develop interventions to prevent development of resistance following single-dose nevirapine.
 Nevirapine has a prolonged half-life following single-dose exposure, with drug levels at which resistance could occur detected for as long as 21 days post-dose [124].
-Preliminary data from a study in South Africa suggest that administration of single-dose nevirapine combined with ZDV/3TC given intrapartum and for 4 or 7 days postpartum reduced the rate of development of resistance [138].
-However, a final analysis of the data is needed before definitive conclusions can be drawn, and the optimal regimen and duration of regimen following single-dose nevirapine requires further study.
+Preliminary data from studies in Africa suggest that administration of single-dose nevirapine combined with ZDV/3TC given intrapartum and for 3 to 7 days postpartum reduced the rate of development of resistance in mothers [137, 138].
+Although final analyses of the data are needed before definitive conclusions can be drawn regarding the optimal regimen and duration of regimen following single-dose maternal/infant nevirapine, consideration should be given to including such a ZDV/3TC "tail" when single-dose maternal/infant nevirapine is used alone or in combination with ZDV.
+Several additional studies are evaluating alternative antiretroviral regimens and durations for prevention of resistance following single-dose nevirapine exposure.